 We have agreed to support St Joseph’s Catholic Primary School in Sutton Coldfield to help provide essential access improvement works for local pupils.

-The school’s Bromwich Drive entrance had started to suffer with drainage issues and an uneven path had become a trip hazard.
+The school’s Bromwich Drive entrance had started to suffer from drainage issues and an uneven path had become a trip hazard.
 This had created an environment that was muddy and often plagued by water pooling.
 The overall conditions had given rise to parents and children using a slippery grassy area to access the school.

 Following an initial site visit, it was agreed that the current set up was unable to cope with periods of sustained heavy rain.
 So, former pupil and company project manager, Patrick Lambe, came up with a solution to create a safe entrance/exit for the pupils, parents and teachers, donating company resources as part of our community outreach programme.